WUSTL-Biol4220/home/labs/lab_06.md

 # Lab 06

 **NOTE:** The autograder reads the file named `expected_files.txt` that is bundled with this assignment to verify all files were correctly committed to your GitHub Classroom repo.
 The original version of `expected_files.txt` contains an error.
-You can replace that file with a corrected version of `expected_files.txt` using the following command:
+You can replace that file with a corrected version of `expected_files.txt` using the following commands:
 ```
 $ cd <path_to_your_lab_06_directory>
 $ rm expected_files.txt